ndabic/Segment_Petroglyphs/README.md

 This is a simple desktop application built with Python and Tkinter for petroglyphs detection and segmentation using YOLO.

 ## Requirements
-- Python 3.x
+- Python 3.11
+- os
+- ultralytics
-- Ultralytics YOLO
+- torch
-- Pillow
+- PIL
-- OpenCV
+- cv2
-- Tkinter
+- tkinter
 - svgwrite
 - shapely